-The obtained satisfactory results indicate that the proposed method can be adapted for analysis of urine samples, which contain much lower concentration of DOP, 5-HT and NE than those determined for healthy adults.
-Thanks to the rapidity and simplicity of this SPME method with the advantages of minimal sample handling and high sensitivity, this procedure might be considered as valuable tool for diagnosis of cancerous and neurological diseases correlated with urinary levels of analyzed amines.
-[41]
+The obtained satisfactory results indicate that the proposed method can be adapted for the analysis of urine samples, which contain a much lower concentration of DOP, 5-HT, and NE than those determined for healthy adults.
+Thanks to the rapidity and simplicity of this SPME method, with the advantages of minimal sample handling and high sensitivity, this procedure might be considered a valuable tool for the diagnosis of cancerous and neurological diseases correlated with the urinary levels of analyzed amines [40].

-Among the markers proposed for the diagnosis of oncological diseases, the scientific literature proposes the analysis of volatile organic compounds (VOCs) as a valid alternative, due to their importance on identification and differentiation of cancer samples.
+Among the markers proposed for the diagnosis of oncological diseases, the scientific literature proposes the analysis of volatile organic compounds (VOCs) as a valid alternative due to their importance in the identification and differentiation of cancer samples.
 In particular, the determination of urinary VOCs has been proposed as alternative cancer biomarkers for lung, bladder, and breast cancer.